-Counselors in the LCSD have put an Advisory Council in place for the 2022-23 school year with plans for the group to meet in the Fall on Open House date (if COVID protocols allow).
+Counselors in the LCSD have put an Advisory Council in place for the 2023-24 school year with plans for the group to meet in the Fall on Open House date.
 The Council will be comprised of the counselor(s), staff member(s), parent(s), student(s), and community members.
 The purpose of the Advisory Council is to provide feedback, collaboration, and evaluation of the Comprehensive Guidance Program in order to allow stakeholders input into the planning and implementation of our program.